katydid/parser/Readme.md

   | Float64 Float64 -- '.'
 (IEEE-754)
   | Decimal String -- '/' (ISO 6093)
   | Nanoseconds Int64 -- '9' (used for duration and time since the epoch)
-  | DateTime String -- 'T' (RFC3339)
+  | DateTime String -- 'z' (RFC3339)
   | Tag String '#'
 ```

 Note that `Void`, `Elem`, `False` and `True` have no associated values.

-In case your language does not support sum types, you can represent the Token method as a tuple of `Kind` and `value`, where the `Kind` is the character mentiond in the comments above:
+In case your language does not support sum types, you can represent the `Token` method as a tuple of [Kind](./decisions/kind.md) and `value`, where the `Kind` is the character mentiond in the comments above:

 ```
 Token: () -> ((Kind, value) | error)